 One of the other items requested of the FWC was a list of all of the facilities that currently hold sanctuary status in the state of Florida.
 Surprisingly, there are only 9 facilities that hold sanctuary statues as per Florida's definition.

-Recently we've been seeing people attacking The Black Jaguar White Tiger Foundation (BJWT) after BJWT posted a document on their Instagram page that allegedly proves they aren't considered a sanctuary according to Mexico.
-The same people attacking BJWT for not being considered a sanctuary are the same people that support Big Cat Rescue even though they aren't considered a sanctuary by the state of Florida.
+Recently we've been seeing Big Cat Rescue's fans attacking The Black Jaguar White Tiger Foundation (BJWT) after BJWT posted a document on their Instagram page that allegedly proves they aren't considered a sanctuary according to Mexico.
+The same people attacking BJWT for not being considered a sanctuary are the same people that support Big Cat Rescue even though they too aren't considered a sanctuary by the state of Florida.
 In no way, shape, or form are we defending BJWT.
 We just find it odd that people aren't applying the same logic and criticism they use against BJWT towards Big Cat Rescue and other facilities.

 Does Accreditation Really Prove Anything?